Hue SQL AI Assistant FAQ

 What is the SQL AI Assistant in Hue?

-The SQL AI Assistant in Hue is an AI-powered tool integrated into the SQL editor that helps users generate, edit, optimize, fix, and summarise SQL queries using natural language.
-It leverages large language models (LLMS) to assist data analysts in making SQL development faster, easier, and less error-prone.
+The SQL AI Assistant in Hue is an AI-powered tool integrated into the SQL editor that helps users generate, edit, optimize, fix, and summarize SQL queries using natural language.
+It leverages large language models (LLMs) to assist data analysts in making SQL development faster, easier, and less error-prone.

 Which SQL dialects does the SQL AI Assistant support?